TACC/Lmod/docs/source/093_modulerc.rst

 =============================================================

-Lmod uses a **.modulerc.lua** or **.modulerc** file to control the default version and other things as describe in :ref:`setting-default-label`.
+Lmod uses a **.modulerc.lua** or **.modulerc** file to control the default version and other things as described in :ref:`setting-default-label`.
 Lmod also allows sites to control the defaults, aliases and hidden modules from a system location.
 Also users can override these defaults and add new aliases and hidden